shazz/shazz.github.io/content/blog/stealth.md

 And when it was not to fool the antivirus, it could be to fool the user and avoid suspicion (and virus testing), so some viruses were mimicking the classic virus killers functionalities: colorful boot message claiming there is no virus in memory typically.

+Pushing this idea ahead, some viruses were pretty innovating and uses the "antivirus and vaccines are safe idea" to another level
+- [Hide and Seek]() is targetting the well knwon Sagrotan vaccine, then is replacing it but was still showing the same message
+- [Trojan]() is doing the same virus detection job as Adrenaline VAccine while waiting for a key disk to be detected to trigger the hidden virus